 Walt Disney World is an experience like no other, but it does set a very high expectation for return guests.
 I have found myself becoming more critical and fussier the more times I return, simply because Walt Disney World has set the bar high in terms of expectations.
 Sometimes however, this fussiness is not born out of anything other than a (slightly!) unrealistic expectation of what can be achieved (of course your room will be serviced later during busier periods; there are more occupied rooms to be cleaned!).
 Whilst I find it refreshing to now be able to be constructively critical of the place I love most, it is important for any return guests to find a nice middle line between having rose-tinted glasses (Disney don’t do everything perfectly!) and expecting too much from Walt Disney World staff and services.

 You enjoy it more!

 Even with spending less time in the Theme Parks, and feeling more outspoken about the negative aspects of Walt Disney World, my return Walt Disney World trips have almost certainly been more and more enjoyable each and every time.
 Although how we “do” Disney has seen change, how much enjoyment we get out of our trips really hasn’t.
-I still find watching Wishes truly magical, and nothing is more exciting than your first glimpse of those purple gates – regardless of whether it is your 1st or 50th visit!
+I still find watching Illuminations truly magical, and nothing is more exciting than your first glimpse of those purple gates – regardless of whether it is your 1st or 50th visit!
 You will also come to appreciate certain aspects of Walt Disney World more, such as the intricacies in the theming and the incredible jobs done by Cast Members.

 If you have already experienced your first Walt Disney World visit, and are unsure as to whether or not to go back, I would definitely recommend a return trip!
 There is so much to do and so much constantly changing that each and every trip will feel different.
 What’s better is that each return trip will still feel just as magical as your first!